dynamicalsystemslaboratory/Firearm-database/README.md

 Data were retrieved from FBI NICS (https://www.fbi.gov/services/cjis/nics).
 Daily NICS data was recently published and is available at a national level.
 ## Mass shootings ##
+The data were retrieved from the Washington Post database for mass shootings (https://www.washingtonpost.com/graphics/2018/national/mass-shootings-in-america/).
+Datatest *Mass shootings data state by state 1999-2019 Washington Post corrected data.csv* contains data from 1999-2019.
+Dates for 5 data points were corrected (highlighted in the csv file) and data further divided for each state.
+Specific data on location, victims killed, victims injured, total victims, number of guns used, and number of shooters (dead/alive) is available.

 ## Gun ownership ##
 These data were retrieved from Gallup’s GPSS Crime surveys between 2000-2019.